 Will the first Mac devices with Face ID be released this year?

-In addition, terms such as "FaceDetect" and "BioCapture" are also included in the code of the third macOS Big Sur beta.
-But 9to5mac warns - the implementation is still in its early stages.
-Thus, the feature does not seem to be ready in terms of software.
-Accordingly, Apple seems to be preparing the Mac operating system for Face ID.
-This means that in the future we can definitely look forward to Mac devices with facial recognition.
-Whether such a model will appear this year remains to be seen.
+In addition, terms like "FaceDetect" and "BioCapture" are also included in the code of the third macOS Big Sur beta.
+However, 9to5mac warns that implementation is still in its early stages.
+Thus, the feature does not appear to be finished from a software perspective.
+Apple appears to be preparing the Mac operating system for Face ID.
+This means that we can definitely look forward to Mac devices with facial recognition in the future.
+Whether such a model will be released this year remains to be seen.
 Rumors suggest that a brand new iMac will appear in an iPad Pro-like design and have the function.
 However, it is assumed that the first Apple Silicon Macs will be Face ID capable, as Apple's new processor can run all iOS applications - some of which also rely on Face ID.
 So it would be a practical move.
 (Image: Apple)